AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

 ## Understand the tech

-The following figure shows the workflow of a video call implemented by the Agora SDK.
+The following figure shows the workflow of a video call implemented using the Video SDK.

 ![](https://web-cdn.agora.io/docs-files/1627550978702)

 To start a video call, you implement the following steps in your app:

-**1. Retrieve a token**
+1. Retrieve a token

    The token is a credential for authenticating the identity of the user when your app client joins a channel.
 The app client requests a token from your app server.
 This token authenticates the user when the app client joins a channel.

-**2. Join a channel**
+2. Join a channel

    Call `joinChannel` to create and join a channel.
 App clients that pass the same channel name join the same channel.

-**3. Publish and subscribe to audio and video in the channel** After joining a channel, app clients with the role of the host can publish audio and video.
+3. Publish and subscribe to audio and video in the channel

+	After joining a channel, app clients with the role of the host can publish audio and video.
 For an auidence memeber to send audio and video, you can call `setClientRole` to switch the client role.

 For an app client to join a channel, you need the following information:
 - The App ID: A randomly generated string provided by Agora for identifying your app.
 You can get the App ID from [Agora Console](https://console.agora.io).